opexsw/testnowrestexample/README.md

 3. __mvn clean test__ -- This will do 1 and 2 both

 ## Reporting :eyes:
-Magento automation reports are created in following 2 types of format
+RestAPI testing automation reports are created in following 2 types of format

-1. __HTML__ : index.html
+1. __XML__ : TEST-com.APITest.xml
-2. __JSON__ : index.json
+2. __TXT__ : com.APITest.txt

-Reports are created inside the target/reports directory with above mentioned filenames
+Reports are created inside the target/surefire-reports directory with above mentioned filenames

 ##Author :eyes: